wavefrontHQ/docs/pages/doc/ui_dashboards_v2.md

 ## Examine Metrics in View Mode

-You can examine metrics and make several temporary changes to your dashboard in View Mode
+You can examine metrics and make several temporary changes to your dashboard in View Mode.

-You can make many changes to dashboards while in View mode.
+You can make temporary changes to dashboards while in View mode.
 Even users who don't have dashboard permissions can make those changes, for example, set the time window, change variables, or clone or edit the dashboard.

 ![dashboard elements](images/v2_dashboard_elements.png)

 ### Use the Jump To Menu to Find a Section
 Most dashboards have several sections.
-They're easy to access.
+They're easy to access from the Jump To menu.

 <table style="width: 100%;">
 <tbody>